c3phal0p0d/comp30019-project-2/README.md

 Teamwork plan

 * Start mostly by implementing mechanics with minimal visuals.
-* These are the jobs we have allocated so far:
 * Have frequent meetings with the team
 * Work in separate branches
 * Ask for help when not sure